gilligan/gilligan.github.io/_posts/2019-01-16-post-christmas-advent-pt2.md

 getOccurrences :: String -> (Bool, Bool)
 ```
 Admittedly `(Bool, Bool)` is a type you should usually be avoiding since it is entirely
-meaningless when it appears outside of context.
+meaningless when it appears without context.
 Luckily we aren't writing production code
 today so I am just going to pretend this never happened and carry on.

 We will assume the
-first value refers to letters appearing twice, and the second one to letters appearing
+first value refers to letters appearing twice (`True` --> appearing twice), and the second
-three times.
+one to letters appearing three times (`True` --> appearing three times).

 How do we go about finding out if a string has any re-occurring characters?
 We can use
 some handy functions from `Data.List`, namely